-The most common source of interference is from other gases that fluoresce in a similar fashion to SO2 when exposed to UV Light.
+The second most common source of interference is from other gases that fluoresce in a similar fashion to SO2 when exposed to UV Light.
 The most significant of these is a class of hydrocarbons called poly-nuclear aromatics (PNA) of which xylene and naphthalene are two prominent examples.
-Nitrogen oxide (NO) fluoresces in a spectral range near to SO2.
-For critical applications where high levels of NO are expected, an optional optical filter is available for the T100 and T100U that improves the rejection of NO (contact Technical Support for more information).
-However, the standard T100H has that optical filter in place due to its typical application that often includes much higher concentrations of NO. The Analyzer has several methods for rejecting interference from these gases:
+Nitrogen oxide fluoresces in a spectral range near to SO2.
+For critical applications where high levels of NO are expected an optional optical filter is available that improves the rejection of NO (contact Technical Support for more information).

-- A special scrubber (kicker) mechanism removes any PNA chemicals present in the sample gas before it the reach the sample chamber.
-This hydrocarbon scrubber is standard in the T100 and T100U, and is an option for the T100H since its typical application rarely includes the presence of PNAs. - The exact wavelength of light needed to excite a specific non-SO2 fluorescing gas is removed by the source UV optical filter. - The light given off by Nitrogen Oxide and many of the other fluorescing gases is outside of the bandwidth passed by the PMT optical filter.
+- The analyzer has several methods for rejecting interference from these gases: - A special scrubber (kicker) mechanism removes any PNA chemicals present in the sample gas before it the reach the sample chamber. - The exact wavelength of light needed to excite a specific non-SO2 fluorescing gas is removed by the source UV optical filter. - The light given off by Nitrogen Oxide and many of the other fluorescing gases is outside of the bandwidth passed by the PMT optical filter.

-6.1.9.2 UV ABSORPTION BY OZONE
+7.1.10.2.
+UV ABSORPTION BY OZONE

-Because ozone absorbs UV Light over a relatively broad spectrum, it could cause a measurement offset by absorbing some of the UV given off by the decaying SO_2^ in the sample chamber.
-The analyzer prevents this from occurring by having a very short light path between the area where the SO_2^ fluorescence occurs and the PMT detector.
-Because the light path is so short, the amount of O_3 needed to cause a noticeable effect would be much higher than could be reasonably expected in any application for which this instrument is intended.
+Because ozone absorbs UV Light over a relatively broad spectrum it could cause a measurement offset by absorbing some of the UV given off by the decaying SO2 in the sample chamber.
+The analyzer prevents this from occurring by having a very short light path between the area where the SO2 fluorescence occurs and the PMT detector.
+Because the light path is so short, the amount of O3 needed to cause a noticeable effect would be much higher than could be reasonably expected in any application for which this instrument is intended.

-6.1.9.3 DILUTION
+7.1.10.3.
+DILUTION

-Certain gases with higher viscosities can lower the flow rate though the critical flow orifice that controls the movement of sample gas though the analyzer reducing the amount of sample gas in the sample chamber and thus the amount of SO_2 available to react with the to the UV light.
-While this can be a significant problem for some analyzers, the design of the analyzer is very tolerant of variations in sample gas flow rate and therefore does not suffer from this type of interference.
+Certain gases with higher viscosities can lower the flow rate though the critical flow orifice that controls the movement of sample gas though the analyzer reducing the amount of sample gas in the sample chamber and thus the amount of SO2 available to react with the UV light.
+While this can be a significant problem for some analyzers, the design of this analyzer is very tolerant of variations in sample gas flow rate and therefore does not suffer from this type of interference.

-6.1.9.4 THIRD BODY QUENCHING
+7.1.10.4.
+THIRD BODY QUENCHING

-While the decay of SO_2^ to SO_2 happens quickly, it is not instantaneous.
-Because it is not instantaneous it is possible for the extra energy possessed by the excited electron of the SO_2^ molecule to be given off as kinetic energy during a collision with another molecule.
+While the decay of SO2 to SO2 happens quickly, it is not instantaneous.
+Because it is not instantaneous it is possible for the extra energy possessed by the excited electron of the SO2 molecule to be given off as kinetic energy during a collision with another molecule.
 This in effect heats the other molecule slightly and allows the excited electron to move into a lower energy orbit without emitting a photon.